sujananth/iOS_AutoLayout_Swift/ResizeTableCellWithStackView/README.md

-# AutoLayout Resizing table view cell as per the stack view height inside it.
+# AutoLayout - Resizing TableViewCell automatically from the hierarchy of stack view within it.

 ![pop](Demo/Resizing_TableViewCell_Demo.gif)